rusefi/rusefi_documentation/Lua-Scripting.md

 - Returns
   - A boolean value, `true` if the sensor is configured, and `false` if not.

-### `getAnalog(index)`

-Reads an analog voltage from one of the FSIO ADC inputs.

-- Parameters
-  - `index`: The index of the configured analog input to read.
-Currently 4 inputs are supported, so values of 0, 1, 2, 3 are valid for this parameter.
-- Returns
-  - The raw analog voltage from the input pin.
-Most rusEFI ECUs can measure between 0 and 5 volts, so this value will be a number between 0 and 5.

 ### `getDigital(index)`

 Reads a digital input from the specified channel.